 The Behmor 1600 Plus Customizable Drum Coffee Roaster Review

-Do you long to have complete control over your coffee?
-If you already grind your own beans, taking care to discover the perfect consistency and brew time to deliver the perfect cup of coffee… maybe it is time to take it to the next level and roast your own beans.
+If you already grind your own beans, taking care to discover the perfect consistency and brew time to deliver the perfect cup of coffee…maybe it is time to take it to the next level and roast your own beans.

 SUMMARY: The Behmor 1600 Plus Coffee Roaster